brycefrank/thinclass/README.md

 The raw code used for the analysis of Frank et al. (2019) was originally implemented in Python, and is available for viewing in `original_scripts_and_data.zip`.
 However, to develop an understanding of the fundamentals of the study and to implement the method we suggest reading the source code in the `R` directory rather than the Python scripts (see below).
+Also, please refer to the flowchart provided in `demo/flow_chart.pptx`.

 ## Deviations from Manuscript